jax-parker/rock-paper-scissors-lizard-spock/README.md

   * Is used to style the site, giving it colour and design.
 * JavaScript
   * Is used for the functionality of the site allowing the player to enter their name, click through the questions, see their score and play again or return to the start.
-* MS Publisher
-  * Used to create the wireframes as the free Balsamic license had expired.
 * [Google Fonts](https://fonts.google.com/)
 	* Google fonts are used throughout the project to import the *Caveat* and *Open Sans* fonts.
 * [GitHub](https://github.com/)